CarylThom/milestone-project-1/README.md

 * Lighthouse test report: Lighthouse test on main page (index.html) reported a score between 85-93 on desktop and 85-92 on mobile.
 Lighthouse test on linked page (members.html) reported a score between 89-100 on desktop and 91-100 on mobile.

-* W3C Markup Validator report: Some errors were flaged, but to the best of my ability/knowlege no bugs or problems that would inhibit the running of the site were detected.
+* W3C Markup Validator report: Some errors were flaged, but to the best of my ability/knowlege no bugs or problems that would inhibit the running of the site.

 * W3C CSS Validator report: No errors detected